 Who teaches the course?

 The course is taught by one trainer or two trainers working in tandem.
 The trainers' responsibilities include teaching the course content, processing discussions, coaching participants in developing lesson plans, coaching participants on how to plan and teach lessons from the learners' perspectives, facilitating peer teaching and learning, analyzing participants' teaching through observable learner behaviors, and providing feedback to participants based on measurable outcomes.
 The trainers have significant experience in:

-1. teaching a variety of levels with diverse student learners.
+1. Teaching a variety of levels with diverse student learners.

-2. leading group discussions in which they help participants reflect on what they know and what they are learning about teaching and learning.
+2. Leading group discussions in which they help participants reflect on what they know and what they are learning about teaching and learning.

-3. introducing frameworks and guiding the participants' use of a framework.
+3. Introducing frameworks and guiding the participants' use of a framework.

-What kind of people take this program?
+What kinds of people take this program?

 Participants encompass a broad range in age and experience.
 There are college-age students who are interested in traveling and working overseas; working professionals preparing to enter alternative careers or retirement; stay-at-home moms looking for some extra cash or to re-enter the workforce; people concerned about the economy looking for a job abroad; people wanting to travel and learn a new language and culture; and those who have been teaching in ESOL for many years without formal practical training.
 Non-native English speakers with strong English skills also take the certification so they can teach English when they return to their own countries or elsewhere.

 You must have a high school degree and show a capacity for tertiary education including a good understanding of the English language and good writing skills.
 Trainees need to have a language level high enough to teach an Advanced level class.
 Non-native speakers should have the equivalent of the below test scores.
 All potential course participants are required to have an oral interview (which can be done by phone) and write an essay to ensure their language skills are adequate to take the course and to teach English.
 All participants must show a willingness to plan and teach in groups and to work reflectively.